How important is website traffic to your business?

 Write Long-Form Content

-SERPIQ conducted a study that found that websites in the top ten of Google’s search results have an average content length of over 2,000 words:
+According to this study, websites in the top ten of Google’s search results have an average content length of over 2,000 words.

 Sites that rank number one have an average content length of 2,416 words, and sites that come in tenth have an average word count of 2,032.
 This shows that there is a slight drop in page rank as the word count reduces.